 Date: January 26th, 2021 Speakers: Terri Tobin (AHP), Jen Carpenter (AHP), Lisa Lundquist (AHP) Description: The QIC-CCCT evaluation seeks to generate knowledge about how and to what extent demonstration sites improved child welfare and treatment outcomes, implemented the CARA amendments to CAPTA and Plans of Safe Care, built and sustained effective collaboration, and developed comprehensive and family centered service arrays.
 The QIC-CCCT evaluation team will share progress towards this goal and preliminary findings from the last two and half years of quantitative and qualitative data collection from across the 14 QIC-CCCT demonstration sites.
 Downloads: Webinar Slides [...]

 This body of case law represents a robust discussion of legal issues surrounding prenatal substance exposure in civil child protection cases across the country.
-The variation in analysis from different jurisdictions shows this area of child protection law presents many challenges and lacks consistent decision making across courts.
+The variation in analysis from different jurisdictions illustrates how this area of child protection law presents many challenges and varied decision-making across courts.
 The goal of this case law summary is to help the field understand how different courts have approached these legal issues to establish greater uniformity when addressing prenatal substance use cases in the future.
-The first document (primer) is the short version which includes practice considerations, and the second (full [...]
+The first document (Policy Considerations Brief) will help policymakers and others in the field identify potential negative [...]

 Date: June 30th, 2020 Speakers: Ken DeCerchio (Deputy Project Director, National Quality Improvement Center for Collaborative Community Court Teams) Suzanne Garcia (Tribal Law and Policy Institute) Stephanie Weldon (Yurok Health and Human Services) Alita Redner (Yurok Health and Human Services) Description: Substance use disorders among pregnant women and the number of infants born with prenatal substance exposure continues to rise.
 To address this, the Child Abuse Prevention and Treatment Act (CAPTA) requires that states develop Plans of Safe Care and have policies and procedures to address the needs of this population.
 Presenters briefly discuss the CAPTA requirements, [...]